epigen/dea_seurat/README.md

 - samples/patients: 15
 - cells: 21657
 - features (genes): 22276
-- preprocessed using the compatible MR.PARETO module for [scRNA-seq data processing & visualization](https://github.com/epigen/scrnaseq_processing_seurat)
+- preprocessed using the compatible MrBiomics module for [scRNA-seq data processing & visualization](https://github.com/epigen/scrnaseq_processing_seurat)
 - We performed a 1 vs rest analysis using the cell type annotation ("ALL").
 - total runtime on HPC w/ SLURM (32GB RAM; only DEA with 8 cores otherwise 1 core): <25 minutes for 17 jobs in total